Contact dermatitis of the vulva

 - Vulvar redness and swelling

-How is it diagnosed?
+How is contact dermatitis diagnosed?

-What irritants should be avoided?
+What irritants should I stay away from?

 - Laundry detergents with enzymes, whiteners, and brighteners